 The concentration includes a clinical methodology course, and a supervised two-semester proseminar to provide supervision and case mentoring.
 Cases come from the students' own practice.

 This concentration provides the next generation of culturally competent thought-leaders and sexuality policy leaders with critical knowledge, skills, methodology, and reflection in making policy and interventions.

 Sexuality Policy Leadership candidates take comprehensive seminars on knowledge and methods related to policy.
 Students then begin a two-semester, supervised internship at a major institution.
 Policy internships can be at centers for the LGBT community or women's sexual and reproductive health, national or global human rights organizations, providers in the area of sexual health and social services, or other organizations that focus on sexual justice or reproductive issues.

 Applicants must have a master's degree.

-Formation of the National Advisory Committee for the PhD Program in Human Sexuality at CIIS
+Formation of the National Advisory Committee for the HSX PhD Program at CIIS